 What does the law say about sidewalks?

 (a) A pedestrian may not walk along and on a roadway if an adjacent sidewalk is provided and is accessible to the pedestrian.

-(b) If a sidewalk is not provided, a pedestrian walking along and on a highway shall if possible walk on: (1) the left side of the roadway; or (2) the shoulder of the highway facing oncoming traffic.
+(b) If a sidewalk is not provided, a pedestrian walking along and on a highway shall, if possible, walk on:

 Notwithstanding another provision of this chapter, the operator of a vehicle shall: